capactio/capact/docs/investigation/doc-from-json-schema/README.md

 ## Decision

-Unfortunately, none of the tested solutions fulfil our requirements out-of-the-box and produce human-readable documentation which would improve the UX.
+Unfortunately, none of the tested solutions fulfill our requirements out-of-the-box and produce human-readable documentation which would improve the UX.
 As a result, we decided not to implement automated documentation generation.
-In the future, we will get user feedback and we will come back to this topic and decide if we should invest our time in creating/contributing to a tool which would generate a desired documentation style, or use a hybrid approach where basic documentation is generated and all necessary changes are applied manually.
+In the future, we will get user feedback, and we will come back to this topic and decide if we should invest our time in creating/contributing to a tool which would generate a desired documentation style, or use a hybrid approach where basic documentation is generated and all necessary changes are applied manually.

 For example, the [Serverless Workflow Specification](https://github.com/serverlessworkflow/specification) documentation is maintained manually.